hoangperry/hoangperry.github.io/_posts/2019-10-09-how-to-ride-a-motorbike.md

 Usually, the front-brake is on your right hand, and rear brake is on the opposite hand.
 In case you are moving too fast.
 Please squeeze the rear-brake slowly.
 If you brake too tightly and the wheel will be skid on.

+# Semi-automatic Motorcycle

+Usually, a semi Semi-automatic Motorcycle have 4 or 5 gear level.
+The maximum speed of each level increases gradually.
+And the acceleration of each level will decrease

 # Manual Transmission Motorcycle

-comming soon

-# Semi-automatic Motorcycle

 comming soon